lukaszkuczynski/lukaszkuczynski.github.io/_posts/2018-04-23-Share-your-python.md

 Having entrypoint defined we can run it directly from the command line.

 There is one more option to define entrypoint, but this which I used here seems to be easier, and it is fully testable.
 You can just import the `cmdline` module and test it as you would do with any other module.
-The example of my `cmdline` is below
-{% highlight python %}
-{% github_sample /lukaszkuczynski/pinmix/master/pinmix/cmdline.py %}
-{% endhighlight %}
 Project is build and managed by Travis.
 We will come back to that nice CD tool soon.

 # TL;DR
 Using setuptools I was able to provide testable small module that you can easilyt integrate with your system and call using short command `pinmix`.